Fluoroscopic nasojejunal (NJT) or nasogastric tube (NGT) insertion is a valuable procedure offered by radiologists in patient care.

 - bowl of warm water (to immerse the tube in)

-- lidocaine infused lubricant gel or local anaesthetic spray
+- lidocaine infused lubricant gel or local anesthetic spray

 - adhesive sticker (to secure to nose/face after completion)

-Typically the initial insertion over the pharynx into the oesophagus (avoiding insertion into the larynx and tracheobronchial tree) is performed in the lateral position, reverting to the AP position for progress into the distal oesophagus, stomach and small bowel.
+Typically the initial insertion over the pharynx into the esophagus (avoiding insertion into the larynx and tracheobronchial tree) is performed in the lateral position, reverting to the AP position for progress into the distal esophagus, stomach and small bowel.